 All treats should be part of your dog’s daily food intake, to avoid health issues and overfeeding.

-When you’re home, puppy shouldn’t have water inside the crate, as this generates an irregular elimination schedule and she may begin to soil the crate.
+When you’re home, a dog shouldn’t have water inside the crate, as this generates an irregular elimination schedule and she may begin to soil the crate.
 Give her access to the water bowl periodically and then take her out to eliminate.

 When you leave your puppy all by herself for periods longer than 2 hours, place a mountable water bowl inside her crate.
-But try to avoid this until he is at least 4 months old, to reduce possible accidents.
+But try to avoid this until your pup is at least 4 months old, to reduce possible accidents.

 Where to Place Your Puppy’s Crate

-During crate training, your puppy should stay near her new adoptive family.
-Place the kennel in the room where you spend most of your time, such as the living room or the kitchen.
-No matter which room you choose, position the crate close to an entrance to allow easy access outdoors when your puppy needs to eliminate.
+During training, your puppy should stay near her new adoptive family.
+Place crate in the room where you spend most of your time, such as the living room or the kitchen.
+No matter which location you choose, put the crate close to an entrance to allow easy access outdoors when your puppy needs to eliminate.